protikdas/wounds-dashboard/README.md

 ### API

-Please note that this application is only usable with a custom API running locally at port "http://0.0.0.0:3000".
+Please note that this application is only usable when the custom API is running locally at port "http://0.0.0.0:3000".
+To allow cross origin requests to the API server, a proxy server has been written with Express.

-For the purpose of live demonstration, a version of this api is live at "https://wounds-demo-api.herokuapp.com".
-However, this api may be taken down at any time.

 ## Built With